Skip to content

 1 min read

-Though I love the service, I have canceled my HEY email account.
+Though I love the service, I canceled my HEY email account.
 I’m not happy about it, but I am pretty sure it’s the right thing to do.
 The founders have been saying things I’ve been critical of for some time, but it has reached the point where I don’t trust the company with my data.

 For weeks now, my wife has been telling me about data that she uses to do her job being deleted from federal databases.
 This includes economic and health information, such as statistics on energy burden (the cost of utilties vs. household income) and maternal and infant medical facts.
 Of course, my spouse is not the only one to notice this disturbing trend, but the examples she has provided seem particularly egregious and incomprehensible.

-It’s shocking to me to go online and see people from 37Signals, which runs the HEY service, praising this type of behavior as a service to the country.
+It’s shocking to me to go online and see people from 37Signals, which runs the HEY service, encouraging this type of behavior as a service to the country.
 If 37Signals is as cavalier about data as those they are praising, I believe it’s only natural to question if they are good stewards of your resources.

 I’ve started my switch to Proton Mail, which is an appealing alternative, given their focus on encryption and security.
-I’ve never been one to go overboard privacy protections, given that I’m kind of a nobody.
+I’ve never been one to go overboard on privacy protections, given that I’m kind of a nobody.
 However, with a government this adversarial towards many of its citizens (not to mention its own employees), known and unknown, I think it’s a good idea to start taking extra precautions.

 My initial experience with Proton hasn’t been altogether bad (though there are some serious bugs with their MacOS client — which I will be soon reporting).
 However, Proton doesn’t have the same level of consideration and willingness to defy conventions as HEY, which makes the user experience less delightful.
-If I could in good conscience stick with a 37Signals product, I would but it’s time to move on.
+If I could in good conscience stick with a 37Signals product, I would, but it’s time to move on.

 Robert Rackley

-Orthodox Christian, aspiring minimalist and paper airplane mechanic.
+Mere Christian, aspiring minimalist, inveterate notetaker, budget audiophile and paper airplane mechanic.

 Related Posts